argoproj/argo-cd/docs/operator-manual/user-management/index.md

 # if flag --account is omitted then Argo CD generates token for current user
 argocd account generate-token --account <username>
 ```

+### Failed logins rate limiting

+Argo CD rejects login attempts after too many failed in order to prevent password brute-forcing.
+The following environments variables are available to control throttling settings:

+* `ARGOCD_SESSION_MAX_FAIL_COUNT`: Maximum number of failed logins before Argo CD starts
+rejecting login attempts.
+Default: 5.

+* `ARGOCD_SESSION_FAILURE_WINDOW_SECONDS`: Number of seconds for the failure window.
+Default: 300 (5 minutes).
+If this is set to 0, the failure window is
+disabled and the login attempts gets rejected after 10 consecutive logon failures,
+regardless of the time frame they happened.

+* `ARGOCD_SESSION_MAX_CACHE_SIZE`: Maximum number of entries allowed in the
+cache.
+Default: 1000

 ## SSO